djseth-81/Maritime-Dashboard/README.md

 - http://127.0.0.1:8000/redoc is an alternative of the above
 - http://127.0.0.1:8000/ is the listening server

-# PyGreSQL
+# DBOperator
-DBOperator.py is a basic Object meant to strictly operate on PostGIS tables.
+DBOperator is a basic Object meant to strictly operate on PostGIS tables.
 It only performs very basic SQL queries right now.